 Self-Hosted CI vs Cloud CI: When Does It Save Money?

-Updated for March 2026 platform fee
+The March 2026 platform fee never took effect

 The Core Calculation